saeen666/graph_vuln/devign_fix/README.md

+#This is the official guide to devign.
+Just make sure their dependencies are installed

+##Folllowing are the changes that I made to run on our dataset:
+- It can be used to navigate through the code.
+I have made some changes to this code.
+It includes changing the max_node dimension to consider for training.
+Word2vec hyperparameters etc
+- This code tokenize the code on node level using their own defined tokenizer
+- The code uses pre-defined hyperparameters for their model.
+You can make changes by changing values in the configs.json file
+- You don't need to run the whole code again just run the file "devign-fixed.ipynb" and it will use the pickled file we constructed in our experiments to run the testing/training
+- Please specify the path of cfg to run these experiments.
+In our case it is present in anwar/software_vulnerability/tokens/cfg_data.pkl

+###There are some things to be done
+-Using the saved word2vec model instead of training them again and again -The cfg file is saved containing input data points and targets after word2vec for training (different from cfg_data.pkl).
+This file only contains data points and target instead of the whole graph with node-level information
+- If the programming crash we should run code from where cfg_file is saved.
+I don't know if it is possible because if we are feeding new data the cfg_file
+-Please let me know if there is something you don't understand

 # Devign

 Implementation of Devign Model in Python with code for processing the dataset and generation of Code Property Graphs.